PDG-0211/PDG/README.md

-# PDG (Parameter Description Generation)
+# Parameter Description Generation

-PDG aims to **generate natural-language descriptions for function/method parameters** from code context.
+PDG is an empirical studty of **generate natural-language descriptions for function/method parameters** from code context.

+paper：The Impact of Contextual Information on Parameter Description Generation: An Empirical Study

 This repo includes two baselines:
 - **CodeBERT (RoBERTa) encoder + Transformer decoder** (`code/cb/`)